 A reluctant cyclist at first, I was lured into the painful sport by the siren song of cyclocross.
-I am known for my inability to descend at speed, triathlete-grade bike handling skills, and willingness to suffer.
 Ten years ago I never thought for a second that I would ever ride a century (100 miles on a bike?
 What a stupid idea!) let alone the entire 2012 Tour de France course.
 This just proves that I am not getting any smarter as I age.

-In addition to bicycles, I like old film cameras, hoppy beer, good design, sad music, well-made cocktails, and rain.
+In addition to bicycles, I like old film cameras, hoppy beer, good design, sad music, well-made cocktails, literary magazines, hot baths, old scotch, and rain.
 But not necessarily in that order.